thiagoa/notes/Emacs.md

 - `rr` to continue rebase.
 - `P-Fp` pushes to the default upstream.

+When browsing the log you can open a specific revision of a file with `magit-find-file`.
+Not sure how to do that from the diff screen.

 ## Rectangles

 Question: How to activate rectangle keymappings?